Biomedical waste: Other possible solutions

+Significant strides may be made relatively quickly if the focus shifts towards surgical subspecialties and their involvement in generated medical waste.
+Surgical specialties in particular have focused on infection control and thus have implemented single-use operative tools in their practices.
+One example of this can be seen within the practice of gastroenterology, where each endoscopy alone in the U.S. generates approximately 2.1 kg of disposable waste, of which 64% of the waste ended up in landfills.
+Thankfully, it appears that surgeons across the U.S. have agreed that their practice generates a high amount of waste and that a change needs to be implemented.
+A multi-center survey of 219 U.S. surgeons showed that 90% of them agreed strongly that waste of sterile surgical items is an issue and moreover, 95% of them agreed to a willingness to change their operating room workflow to reduce waste.
+Another focus that proves to be effective is reform around the policies that surround "red bag waste."
+Separation of medical waste is typically done via these bags and a narrative review out of U.S. operating rooms found that 90% of red bag waste, or the items found in the red waste bags, did not actually meet the criteria for pathologic or infectious waste.

 Initiative from corporations and hospitals is essential to creating a healthier environment, however, there are various methods in which involves action from the general population and would contribute to a clean air environment.
 By creating surveillance groups within hospitals, everyone would be held accountable for misconduct and improper disposal of waste.
 Consequences could be implemented where individuals would be required to pay a fine, or face unpaid suspension from work.
 Companies and governmental organization should also initiate non-routine checkups and searches, this would place pressure on hospitals to ensure that waste is properly disposed all year round.
 Voluntary clean-ups would involve hospital staff in assuring that medical waste is not littered around the hospital or thrown into regular garbage bins.

+Because hospitals, specifically ORs, generate the most medical waste in the healthcare industry, it is crucial for ORs to work towards developing sustainable initiatives.
+Items used in the operating room that cannot be reused in subsequent surgeries can be repurposed through donations to the community.
+For example, plastic trays and surgical gowns can be given to art classes, towels to cleaning initiatives, and foam packing to moving companies.